 Although he likes to go fast – the word that comes across most often to describe Allen when asking those who know him is 'Relaxed'.
 When we ask him if he would describe himself in the same way he nods and says; "I try and keep relaxed.
 It goes back to what we spoke about earlier on – I suppose if you are worried and tense, running around – and then jumping up on a horse it will not do it any good.
 But I suppose I can maybe be a little bit too relaxed sometimes," he smiles and confirms that he at his first Nations Cup show almost went into the ring with a pair of draw reins on.
 Nervousness is obviously not something young Allen does.
 "Nervous – no. Anxious to do well – yes," he replies when asked.

 Talent, the best trainers, a good choice of horses and a fantastic family.
 All these factors has contributed to getting Bertram to where he is today.
-“You cannot base yourself on your talent only, so Bertram still has a lot to learn,” Marcus Ehning says when we speak with him.
-“Although he is very well underway.
+"You cannot base yourself on your talent only, so Bertram still has a lot to learn," Marcus Ehning says when speaking with him about Bertram.
+"Although he is very well underway.
 Like any other young rider he needs to learn more about precision, preparations and management.
-But, the talent is definitely there and that is a very good basis to build on.”
+But, the talent is definitely there and that is a very good basis to build on."

 And Bertram knows this very well.
 "You have to be dedicated.
 Be prepared to do what it takes to get to where you want to be.
 You have to get out and work your way up by learning from the best, and then the opportunities will come," he says when we ask him about what else it takes to reach the level he is at today at only eighteen.